Mathkk/P84Converter/README.md

 ---------------------------------------------------------------------

-WARNING: This script DOES NOT converted files from YKW3/B2 to work in YKW2/YKWB1
+WARNING: This script DOES NOT convert files from YKW3/B2 to work in YKW2/YKWB1